Call Us: 0330 1332 857

 We can assure you that your employer is not permitted to terminate your employment or to treat you in a negative way just because you make a claim against them.

-Your employer should have appropriate Employers Liability insurance in place to cover them in the event that any of their employees become injured due to their negligence or a breach of statutory duty.
+Your employer should have appropriate Employers Liability Insurance in place to cover them in the event that any of their employees become injured due to their negligence or a breach of statutory duty.
 Therefore, the costs of the claim against your employer will be covered by your employer’s insurance company, not by your employer directly.

-How Can Beacon Law Help?
+How can Beacon Law help?

+Beacon Law can assist you in making a compensation claim for your slip and fall injury at work on a no-win, no-fee basis.
 If you have suffered a slip and fall injury because your employer failed to adhere to the correct health and safety measures, then contact Beacon Law today by calling 0330 1332 857 or complete the contact form at the top of the page to request a call back.
-We will put you in touch with an experienced personal injury solicitor.
-Our team of accident at work solicitors will be more than happy to guide you through the process of making your accident at work claim.

 Make a Claim